shubham-bgi/rapid_innovation_assignment/readme.txt

 }]

 start application by 'npm start'
-You can use postman collection from here on, postman collection json in this folder only...
+You can use postman collection from here on, postman collection json is in this repo only...

 Credentials to login
 {